sudosoph/docs/content/how-to/rum.md

 ## Set up RUM with Classifications

-section.io RUM can also provide user statistics subdivided by page classifications, allowing you to see pageload statistics for specific page classifications as well as your comprehensive, site-wide statistics.
-Although you can configure page classifications in whatever way you would like, common classifications include: `Home`, `Product`, or `Category`.
+section.io RUM can also provide user statistics subdivided by page classifications, giving you pageload statistics for specific page classifications and site-wide statistics.

 ### To setup RUM with page classifications: